icis4/yat/trunk/YAT/!-Doc.User/YAT Release Notes_limited to 64k for SourceForge online 'ReadMe'.txt

 Limitations and known issues:
 - x64 distributions are 'AnyCPU' builds due to limitations of VS2015 on .NET 3.5 SP1 (feat. #229).
-- General limitations of .NET framework:
+- General limitations of .NET Framework:
    > Unicode is limited to the basic multilingual plane (U+0000..U+FFFF) (feature request #329).
 - General limitations of .NET Windows.Forms:
    > System display scaling other than 100% (96 DPI) results in minor distortions on Win 7 and